eanbit-rt/mini-projects-2021/README.md

 # EANBiT 2021 Residential Training Mini-Projects

 Mini-projects for the residential training.
-As part of the EANBiT Residential training 2021, you will collaboratively work on mini-projects in groups of at least 5.
+As part of the EANBiT Residential training 2021, you will collaboratively work on mini-projects in groups of at least 3 or 4.

 ## Projects
 1. Machine Learning for genomics
 2. Reproducing a genomics Paper (ONT)
-3. Meta-analysis
+3. Meta-analysis / Genome Annotation Pipeline

 ## Expected
 - Work collaboratively on the project.
 In your report, you need to state the role played by each group member.